fartxp/fartxp/README.md

-I don't have pants on
+I don't have pants on.
-"✧" in pony names usually means high kin
+"✧" in pony names usually means high kin. ok bye